 “Be in the Village on a Friday or a Saturday night and it is truly where the world meets,” George says.
 The Village includes an art gallery, garden, and performance stage, and also houses the Motor City Java and Tea House and the Public Art Workz initiative — fashionably turning the space into a communal hub of recreation.
 Other neighborhood businesses include Sweet Potato Sensations.

-On the first and third Saturday of each month — in the glow of the Redford Theatre’s marquee — an earful of jazz and poetry adds to the general razzmatazz that resonates through the neighborhood.
+in the glow of the Redford Theatre’s marquee — an earful of jazz and poetry adds to the general razzmatazz that resonates through the neighborhood.
 “Having a strong neighborhood is so important to having a successful business,” says Bryan Richter, president of the Motor City Theatre Organ Society.
 The organization, consisting of a dedicated group of volunteers, sustains day-to-day operations at the Redford Theatre, which was built in 1928.
 That organization is another example of like-minded Detroiters uniting to restore and preserve the history of the Motor City.

 “I immediately fell in love with the [Redford Theatre].
 It was the most incredible thing to see this beautiful place in the middle of, what I thought at the time, such an awful neighborhood,” Richter says.
 “Through the [Motor City Theatre Organ Society], I realized the Redford Theatre was run by all volunteers.
 I made a call and was volunteering to do cleanup and security that week.
 I’ve been hooked ever since.”

 With the help of the Organ Society and Blight Busters, area business owners were able to re-establish a small-business association, working in tandem to make improvements.